Police: Man with machete smears blood on sorority house

 GREENVILLE, N.C.
 (AP) — A man armed with a machete smeared satanic and sadistic messages in blood on a sorority house at a North Carolina college and on a vehicle belonging to a student living there, police said Monday.

-East Carolina University Police Cpt.
+East Carolina University Police Capt.
 Chris Sutton told WITN that someone flagged down a department officer around 9 p.m.
-Sunday saying there was a man walking around with blood on his hands who seemed to be in distress.
+Sunday saying there was a man walking around with blood on his arms and hands who seemed to be in distress.

 The man injured himself and then smeared what appeared to be his own blood on the front of the Alpha Delta Pi sorority house as well as a resident’s white Jeep that was parked at the house, according to Sutton.